jonnybl915/crudweekend/README.md

 # crudweekend

-This is the first collabrative weekend assignment between the Front-End Engineering class and the Java Back-End Engineering class.
+This is the first collabrative weekend assignment between the JavaScript Front-End Engineering class and the Java Back-End Engineering class.

 The team is made up of 2 students from both classes.